Pterygoid bone

 The pterygoid is a paired bone forming part of the palate of many vertebrates, behind the palatine bones.

 It is a flat and thin lamina, united to the medial side of the pterygoid process of the sphenoid bone, and to the perpendicular lamina of the palatine bone.
+In many early tetrapods the pterygoid bears teeth (palatal dentition), which are retained by some living squamates.

+In mammals, the pterygoid fuses with the ectopterygoid; the resulting fusion is sometimes referred to simply as the pterygoid.

+In humans, the pterygoid-ectopterygoid element fuses with the orbitosphenoids, the alisphenoid, the presphenoid, and the basisphenoid to become to the sphenoid bone, of which it is the pterygoid process.